amatsuda/rfd/README.md

 * **ctrl-w**: Change the window split size to the {count} value (e.g. `4<C-w>` to split the window into 4 columns).
 The default number of columns is 2.

+### Using mouse

+Mouse is available if your terminal supports it.
+You can move the cursor by clicking on a file / directory.
+Double clicking on a file / directory is equivalent to pressing \<Enter\> on it.

 ### Misc

 * **ctrl-l**: Refresh the whole screen.